stencila/website/README.md

 Then open [http://localhost:3000](http://localhost:3000) in your browser to view the website.
 You can modify the files in the `/src` folder and the site will auto-update.

+## Deployment

+Currently deployed on pushes using Cloudflare Pages.

 ## License

 The original site template is a commercial product and is licensed under the [Tailwind UI license](https://tailwindui.com/license).
 We may open source this repo in the future.